Tryware/FourAM-Hyprland/README.md

 * Gtk3 and Gtk2
 * QT5/6
 * Pacman package manager
-* Pipewire + Wireplumber (you can change it to another audio package if you want)
+* Pipewire + Wireplumber (you can change it to another audio package if you want, but you'll have to edit hyprland and waybar settings)
 * Jetbrains Nerd Fonts